Landmark Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-Lexsure’s COMPLETIONmonitor is web-based pre- and post-completion checklist for residential conveyancing lawyers.
-It is supported by professional indemnity insurers.
-It is a unique risk management tool.
+COMPLETIONmonitor is web-based pre- and post-completion checklist for residential conveyancing lawyers.
+It is supported by PI insurers such as AmTrust.
+It is a unique risk mitigation tool.

-This software facilitates the way you can prove to lender panels that you are, and can stay fully compliant with their requirements, with automatic updates on Landmark’s changes.
-Notwithstanding that using the software is not a prerequisite for Landmark , demonstrating you can remain up to date with Landmark’s Handbook requirements is an excellent support to your application to their lender panel and, just as importantly, protect your firm’s panel standing.
+This software is the only way you can demonstrate to lender panels that you are, and can remain fully compliant with their requirements, with automatic updates on Landmark’s changes.
+While using COMPLETIONmonitor is not a prerequisite for Landmark , demonstrating you can remain up to date with Landmark’s Handbook requirements is an excellent support to your application to their lender panel and, just as importantly, protect your panel standing.

-COMPLETIONmonitor generates real-time alerts, automatically produces SRA and CQS reports, and will increase your firm's efficiency.
-It is also user friendly, cost-effective and, for many firms, results in reduced PII premiums.
+COMPLETIONmonitor creates real-time alerts, automatically produces regulatory and CQS reports, and will improve your firm's efficiency.
+It is also simply to use, cost-effective and, for some firms, leads to reduced PII premiums.

 Find a Law Firm approved by Landmark

-Mortgage companies often change their requirements.
+Banks and building societies often vary their requirements.
 The UK Finance Lenders’ Handbook requirements from Landmark are not guidelines, they are instructions from a client.
 As with many clients, instructions can change - and they do change, over time:

 A Timeline of Policy Changes